 The Herb Lover

 The herb-loving cat is always more than eager to get its paws on catnip.
 Feline fans of this perennial member of the mint family roll in it, sniff ecstatically at it, and close their eyes blissfully as they indulge.
 But, as many as 30 percent of adult cats have absolutely no interest in catnip, according to Moore.
 “Some cats prefer honeysuckle, which must be moistened to release its active ingredients,” she adds.
+Don’t confuse these herbs with cat-friendly CBD, however, which is an anti-inflammatory supplement rather than a recreational product.

 The Ear Licker